optimumqa/cypress-setup-utilities/README.md

 Test files are set depending on the `team` and `product` arguments.

-`testFiles` inside the config will be populated with all spec files from `./cypress/integration/team/product/**/*`.
+`specPattern` inside the config will be populated with all spec files from `./cypress/e2e/team/product/**/*`.

-> This will only happen if you have not specified `testFiles` already.
+> This will only happen if you have not specified `specPattern` already.

 So when you run